The Carpocratian Church of

 The Problem

-- "One person, one vote" requires identity databases
+- "One person, one vote" often depends on identity databases

 Freebird's Answer